 - With an at-home teeth whitening kit

-A whitening procedure that a dentist carries out typically delivers quicker and more effective results than a home whitening kit.
+A whitening procedure that a dentist near you carries out typically delivers quicker and more effective results than a home whitening kit.
 The reason many people opt for a home whitening kit, however, is because it is much more affordable than a professional whitening treatment.

 How Does Teeth Whitening Work?